-In addition to expansive externship and clinical programs, Southwestern offers four practicums that provide real world training in legal research, brief writing, client relations, negotiation and oral argument.
+In addition to expansive externship and clinical programs, Southwestern offers practicums that provide real world training in legal research, brief writing, client relations, negotiation and oral argument.

 - The Appellate Litigation Practicum provides students the opportunity to work with a professor in litigating a pro bono appeal in the Ninth Circuit Court of Appeals, up to and including oral argument before the court.
 (See also: Southwestern Student Successfully Argues in Federal Court)

 - Through the entertainment practicums, students who have demonstrated

 exceptional competency and interest in media and entertainment law are

 selected for special field placements by the Biederman Institute

 faculty.
 The Entertainment Law Firm Practicum exposes students to transactional or litigation practice through select field placements with private law firms.
 The Entertainment Production Practicum

 provides students with the opportunity to provide production business

 and legal affairs services on real movies in a classroom setting under

 the supervision of members of the Biederman faculty.